The Morning a Humpback Whale Looks You in the Eye in Tonga

 The Islands of Vava'u

 Neiafu itself is tiny.
 A main street with a few restaurants, a market, dive shops, and provisioning stores for the sailing community.
-The Aquarium Cafe on the waterfront served fresh fish of the day for TOP 40 with a cold Ikale beer for TOP 8.
+The Aquarium Cafe on the waterfront serves fresh fish of the day for TOP 40 with a cold Ikale beer for TOP 8.
 After whale encounters, everyone ends up here, still dazed, comparing notes.

 The Days Between Whales

-So between whale days, I explored.
+So between whale days, you explore.

 Tongatapu: The Cultural Heart